.

 The second reason than has affected the iron ore price was the extreme weather conditions in Australia which caused Dampier and Hedland ports to be closed respectively 5 days and 4 days.
 This issue had put the Australian miners under pressure and Rio Tinto announced a force majeure situation because they expected a loss in iron ore production of about 14 million MT this year.

-See also Iron Ore for Sale
+See also Iron Ore Exports

 Rio Tinto expects its 2019 Pilbara shipments to be between 333 and 343 million MT.
 According to Rio Tinto, 2019 Pilbara shipments would be 5 million MT less than last year on the lower end, but actually 5 million MT more than 2018 on the higher end.